FoalTS/foal/docs/authentication-and-access-control/social-auth.md

 # Social Authentication

 > You are reading the documentation for version 2 of FoalTS.
-The documentation for version 1 can be found [here](#).
-To migrate to version 2, follow [this guide](../upgrade-to-v2/index.md).
+Instructions for upgrading to this version are available [here](../upgrade-to-v2/index.md).
+The old documentation can be found [here](https://github.com/FoalTS/foal/tree/v1/docs).

 FoalTS social authentication is based on OAuth2 protocol.
 To set up social authentication with Foal, you first need to register your application to the social provider you chose (Google, Facebook, etc).
 This can be done through its website.